By Jordan Poll

 New York Times v.
 Sullivan.
 Sullivan, which held that the press’s criticisms of public officials—unless proven to be knowingly false or made with reckless disregard for the truth—are protected speech under the First Amendment.
 “It confirmed that, in this country, the ultimate sovereign is the people, who create constitutional regimes and make revolutions that take power away from those regimes when their needs are not being served,” said Blasi.

-Like her fellow panelist, Ashley Messenger, in-house counsel for NPR and former editorial counsel for
+Ashley Messenger, in-house counsel for NPR and former editorial counsel for

 U.S. News & World Report, also reflected on the history of the Constitution while discussing its central purpose in the eyes of the Founding Fathers.
 “The way we interpret the First Amendment—and the Constitution in general—is contingent upon the understanding that government interest actually means all of us in the process, not just the individuals holding service positions,” she said.
 “When you read the Constitution, you will see that it does not establish this static entity of the government separate from us, the people.
 No, it outlines a process that requires all of us to participate in order to achieve success in our own self-governance.”